-Re-engineering how care is delivered to provide safer, more compassionate care
+Re-engineering how care is delivered to provide safer care for patients

 One of the most pressing issues in health care today is the quality and safety of care that people receive.
 Each year, millions of people suffer from medical errors and tens of thousands die from these errors.
-Medical errors are numerous and varied – from infections to misdiagnoses – and their causes equally diverse.
+Medical errors are numerous and varied – from misdiagnoses to medication mishaps – and their causes equally diverse.

 Diagnostic errors, a form of medical error, represent a major public health problem likely to affect each of us in our lifetime.
 It has been called the number one issue in patient safety.
 Each year, approximately 12 million adults in the U.S. experience a diagnostic error as part of an outpatient office visit – that’s one in 20 people.
 And, diagnostic errors contribute to at least 70,000 deaths per year.